richi-coder/dashboard-API/README.md

 ## App Details:

 - Single Page Application.
-- Tracking visits and clicks in my pages.
+- Tracking visits and clicks in my pages with APIs.
 ___

 ## How to use it: